 Famous for his huge tomb at Thebes, Petamenophis was a priest who read certain texts at funerary ceremonies.
 The full face, broad wig, and chunky proportions of his ushebti, or funerary figurine, are also characteristic of sculptures of Dynasty XXV and the first part of Dynasty XXVI.
 Inscribed on the lower half of the ushebti is Chapter 6 of the Book of the Dead, the standard text for funerary figurines.

-- Period: late Third Intermediate Period-early Late Period
+Late Third Intermediate Period to early Late Period

 You may download and use Brooklyn Museum images of this three-dimensional work in accordance with a Creative Commons license